felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Here it is.
 The moment when my mind clicked and realized I had learning anxiety.
 The words in this photo were written by my own hand.
-What I feel is ironic is that I had to overcome learning anxiety without knowing about it to realize this was the problem holding me back from learning.
+What I feel is ironic is that I had to overcome learning anxiety to realize this was precisely the problem holding me back from learning.
 In other words, as I was writing "help overcome learning anxiety (<- I have that!)", I hadn't realized that, precisely at that moment, I was mostly healed.

-Let's back up a bit to give you better context.
+Let's back up a bit to give you better context and hopefully walk you through the steps taken to untangle this mental knot.

 # Bad news and career changes